 Foundation damage caused by hot and cold temperatures is not covered by homeowners insurance.
 The changing temperature can cause water molecules in the soil to shrink and expand.
 As time passes, this fluctuation can result in damage to your home's substructure.
 Unfortunately, homeowners insurance will not cover foundation damage of this variety.
 You would have to pay for any repairs out of your own pocket.

 A foundation engineer and a foundation repair specialist cover substructure issues, each offering their own expertise and range of services.
 While most policies will decline to pay for a foundation specialist, such an expert can help you to manage the responsibility for which insurers hold the homeowner responsible.
 In short, an engineer is for big problems, and a repair specialist is for smaller problems.

 A Foundation Engineer

 A foundation does not come with a warranty for future foundation repairs.
-While insurers are loathe to pay a claim for settlement and other long-standing structural issues, you can always access the assistance of a foundation engineer.
-If you can see large cracks in your substructure or your doors and windows are sticking or jammed, an engineer can assess the your substructure, determine the cause of the problem, develop a solution and oversee that the repairs are done correctly.
+While insurers loathe to pay a claim for settlement and other long-standing structural issues, you can always access the assistance of a foundation engineer.
+If you can see large cracks in your substructure or your doors and windows are sticking or jammed, an engineer can assess your substructure, determine the cause of the problem, develop a solution and oversee that the repairs are done correctly.